The strong modulation limit of excitons and trions in moir\'e materials: The model

 \section{The model}

 In a TMD heterobilayer moir\'e superlattice, electrons and holes tend to localize at one of three high-symmetry sites in a moir\'e unit cell \cite{shabani2021deep,li2021imagingbands,li2021lattice,naik2018ultraflatbands,guo2020shedding,naik2020origin,zhan2020tunability,maity2021reconstruction,kundu2021atomic} at which the local stacking places the metal atoms of one layer above either metal, chalcogen, or empty sites of the layer below.
 As summarized in Fig.~\ref{fig:eh_lattice}, there is an important distinction between the case in which electrons and hole are localized at the same positions in the moir\'e pattern or at different positions.
 It is not yet confidently known which among the various TMD heterobilayer systems fall into the former category and which fall into the latter category.
 When the electron and hole sites are the same, they form a triangular lattice of sites at which excitons can be localized.
 When the electron and hole sites are separated in the 2D plane, however, their triangular lattices combine to form a hexagonal lattice like the one shown in Fig.~\ref{fig:eh_lattice}(a).
 In a hole-doped system some of the hole sites are occupied, and at certain fractional fillings the ground state of the doped holes is a lattice Wigner crystal \cite{regan2020mott,tang2020simulation,xu2020correlated,li2021imaging}.
 Fig.~\ref{fig:eh_lattice} shows an example at filling factor $\nu=1/3$.
 Possible low-energy excitations of the system include electron-hole pairs at empty neighboring sites (an exciton), or an electron-hole pair at a filled hole site and its neighboring electron site (a trion).
 Excitations with electrons and holes farther away are also possible, but have higher energies and weaker optical absorptions.
 If we ignore these, and consider only near-neighbor exciton and trion excitations, each bond between an electron site and its neighboring hole site can be associated with a possible exciton or trion excitation (marked by red crosses and triangles in Fig.~\ref{fig:eh_lattice}(c)), depending on whether the hole site is occupied or not.
 Together these excitations form a kagome lattice.
 Excitons and trions on different sites are coupled by intersite hopping of their constituents, and via Coulomb interactions.
-We do not account for these complications here.
+We do not account for these complications in this paper, assuming that the excitons and trions are strongly localized at the moir\'e potential minima and that coupling between excitons and trions on different moir\'e lattice sites is therefore negligibly weak.
+Our approximation is valid in the strong modulation limit, which is always achieved at small twist angles, and in the limit of low exciton density that holds for most optical experiments.